-The Tribe of After community is one of the best places on earth.
+The Grief Revolution community is one of the best places on earth.
 Not only are you committed to caring for yourself and others inside grief, many of you have asked if there’s a way to support people you don’t know, and will likely never meet.

 There’s so much pain in the world.
 I’m so glad to be part of a community that knows that taking care of each other is the best way forward.
 Whether you’ve got more than enough resources to spread around, or you’ve got just a little bit extra you’d like to share, we’ve got four ways for you to help:

 Send books to grieving communities

 Gun violence, terrorism, severe weather events, and community-wide accidents aren’t new, but we’re certainly experiencing these with new intensity.
 In the face of such widespread grief, it’s hard to know what to do.
 In addition to writing your elected officials, giving blood, and advocating for change in your chosen arenas, you can help the RIG team deliver grief support directly to communities affected by violence or disaster.
 Join Sounds True and the entire RIG family in donating cases of the book, It’s OK That You’re Not OK, to communities reeling from large-scale loss and grief.
 So far, we’ve sent hundreds of books to communities in the US and around the world.
 Together, we can do more.
 Donate to the #disasteroutreach fund by clicking the button below.
 Sounds True and I use these funds to send cases of the book to communities in need.

 Click this button to make your donation.
 You’ll be taken to paypal, where you can designate where you’d like funds allocated.
 Any amount is welcome.